Testimonial Ayo from Nigeria in front of yellow background

 Going for a swim without clothes

-Special treatments for pets
+Special treatment for pets:

 Wall clock indicating time.